Environmental Destination

 The Dove management catchment stretches east of Stoke‑on‑Trent from the uplands near Buxton down to just north of Burton upon Trent.
 It includes a mix of small towns and rural communities such as Leek, Cheadle, Ashbourne, Uttoxeter, Hilton and Tutbury.
 The River Dove rises on Axe Edge and flows south‑east through changing landscapes before joining the River Trent, moving from fast‑flowing headwaters into wider lowland floodplains.

-This area contains numerous surface waterbodies and a high concentration of protected habitats, including SSSIs, SACs and SPAs.
+This area contains numerous surface waterbodies and a high concentration of protected habitats, including SSSIs (Sites of Special Scientific Interest), SACs (Special Areas of Conservation) and SPAs (Special Protected Areas).
 These support species‑rich grasslands, wetlands, woodlands and high‑quality river corridors, making the Dove an important landscape for wildlife and nature recovery.

 Like many catchments, the Dove faces environmental pressures.
-Current issues include agricultural pollution, invasive non‑native species such as Signal Crayfish and Himalayan Balsam, and past physical modifications that disrupt natural river processes.
+Current issues include pollutions, invasive non‑native species such as Signal Crayfish and Himalayan Balsam, and past physical modifications that disrupt natural river processes.

 What are our objectives and investigations?